 Speech evaluation includes assessment of how clear speech sounds to a listener.
 Objective test measures may be used to isolate imprecise production of specific speech sounds or clusters of sounds.

 In individuals with laryngeal cancer, use of an alternative means of communication may be necessary.
-Therefore evaluation for use of an electronic communication device, an artificial larynx, or TracheoEsophageal (TE) voice, may be indicated.
+Therefore, evaluation for use of an electronic communication device, an artificial larynx, or TracheoEsophageal (TE) voice, may be indicated.
 The artificial larynx generates sound.

-This sound is transferred into the oral cavity and the patient shapes this sound into words.
+This sound is transferred into the oral cavity and the patient shapes the sound into words.
 TE voice is generated by air flow from the lungs through a voice prosthesis placed into the esophagus.

 Once the air enters the esophagus it passes through a muscular segment, the PE segment, causing it to vibrate and produce sound.
 The sound travels into the oral cavity and the patient shapes this sound into words.
 The Speech-Language Pathologist provides instruction in how to use the artificial larynx and how to produce TE voice.